-When a veterinary hospital of 'teaching' status takes a full suite of blood samples from a senior patient, they are establishing a baseline of truth.
+When a veterinary hospital of "teaching" status takes a full suite of blood samples from a senior patient with a known renal condition, they are establishing an updated baseline of truth.
 Those samples are the clinical map.
 Or they are meant to be.

-Yet, while those tubes of blood were either still being processed, or worse still were actually in their hands, Massey’s Companion Animal Hospital personnel engaged in a display of professional recklessness that defies the Veterinary Code of Conduct: They administered Gabapentin.
+Yet, while those tubes of blood were either still being processed, or worse still with the results actually in their hands, Massey’s Companion Animal Hospital personnel engaged in a display of professional recklessness that defies the Veterinary Code of Conduct: They administered Gabapentin.
+They administered a collective volume that represented between a 400% and 600% overdose for Harry's weight and size.
+Then they potentiated it with a further pharmaceutical.

 The Recklessness of the ‘Blind' Dose

 Gabapentin is a drug that relies almost entirely on the kidneys to be cleared from the body.
-In a patient with renal impairment – among the very conditions they were testing for – the drug does not exit the system.
+In a patient with renal impairment – a condition their established records clearly showed he had with an updated status that very night – the drug does not exit the system.
 It accumulates.
 It moves from a sedative to a toxin.

 By administering this drug before checking the results of the bloods they had just drawn, or worse still after actually being in possession of them, Massey personnel engaged in a clinical "blind-fire".
+They did so wlfully.
+And they did so recklessly.
 They ignored the co-morbidity they were actively testing for, creating a state of toxicity in a senior dog who had no way to clear the chemical from his system.

 My attempts to draw Harry’s need for human comfort to their attention were summarily ignored; instead I was shunted out of the ICU.
 And he was drugged.